Coinmerce staking

 Frequently Asked Questions

-At the broker from Amstelveen, you commit to a flexible staking term.
+At this provider you commit to a flexible staking term.
 This means that there is no lock-up period and you can access your crypto at any time.
 You do have to stop staking for this, before you can sell and withdraw.

 Coinmerce pays out the rewards on a weekly basis.
 Which day that is can be found in the staking overview which can be found in the dashboard of the crypto.

-Besides being able to stake Solana (SOL), Kava (KAVA), among others, it is also offered for Cardano (ADA).
-You can stake Cardano at any time with a annual reward of 4.50%.
+Besides being able to stake Ethereuem (ETH) among others, the service is also offered for Cardano (ADA).
+You can stake Cardano at any time with a annual reward of 1.50%.

 Prefer comparing real-time prices for all crypto's and providers?